RajAdwaita/decentralized-_chat_app/README.md

 ## Description

-A decentralized chat application made using GUNDB.
+A decentralized chat application made using GUNDB that is pinned to ipfs.

 <!--- - What was your motivation?
  - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")